m4rc1e/Libre-Caslon-Text/docs/2018-10-29-fixing-fontbakery-errors/README.md

 pip install "git+https://github.com/googlefonts/fontbakery"
 ```

+This probably isn't the best option for most Python libraries, as it probably has a higher potential of pulling in WIP code than installing released versions.
+Still, it's a useful technique for now.

 # Final FontBakery issues

 **Waiting on VF hinting**
 - [ ] 🔥 FAIL: Is 'gasp' table set to optimize rendering?